Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 3. The legends in the last plots generated for the GF analysis show the putative outliers there.
 Are any of the outliers common across the different methods?

+Congratulations - this is the official end of Day Three!
+You should now have a good feel for how to examine relationships between SNPs, env variables, and geography using three different methods (RDA, LFMM, GF).

 ### Bonus step
 To try out a fourth method, check out generalised dissimilarity modeling (GDM) here: https://github.com/pgugger/LandscapeGenomics/blob/master/2017/Exercise4.md#generalized-dissimilarity-modeling-gdm